Phone-GWP-group

 Your customers unboxing experience should not be neglected, even during packaging peak demand

-Your packaging should not only help get these consumers’ orders to them safely and in a timely fashion but also become part of the experience.
+Your packaging should not only help deliver these consumers’ orders safely and on time, but also become an integral part of their experience.

-Your packaging should be an essential sales tool for your business, not just during the peak.
+Your packaging should be a vital sales tool for your business, not just during peak seasons.

 Summary